navikt/soknadsmottaker/README.md

 When Soknadsmottaker receives data, it will be converted, serialized as an Avro message and put on a Kafka topic.

+Soknadsmottaker also has REST-interfaces for publishing _brukernotifikasjoner_ to Kafka topics.

 For a description of the whole archiving system, see [the documentation](https://github.com/navikt/archiving-infrastructure/wiki).

 ## Rest-API